 By the second month of driving the Rodeo, I had a hunch we could pretty take it anywhere we needed to go.
 While planning Lori’s parents’ visit to Belize in February we had originally decided to all hop a bus to the Yucatan.
 After further consideration (and number crunching) we thought it would be a lot more fun and economical just to drive.
 On February 20th, 2014, Big Red made it to the farthest point away from PG while we would own her — Izamal, Mexico.

-In the coming months, we made trips up to Cayo, Belize City, Hopkins, Placencia, back to Crooked Tree, and everywhere in between.
+In the following months, we made trips up to Cayo, Belize City, Hopkins, Placencia, back to Crooked Tree, and everywhere in between.

 One of the most unique journeys with Big Red was taking her on a hand-crank ferry across the Mopan River to the Mayan archaeological site of Xunantunich in July.